luscoma/pyRazor/README.md

 By specifing this directive a model must be passed in and it must be an instance of the given type.
 This is checked via a call to isinstance.
 If the model fails this check the template will fail to render and throw an exception.

-In some cases it may be beneficial to allow all subclasses of the specified type, in that case a variation of the model syntax is allowed:

-    @model extends SomeClass

-This basically wraps the template with a call to issubclass instead of isinstance providing the same functionality.

-If no model is specified via a `@model` directive any object can be passed into the view as it's model.
-This also doesn't prevent None from being the view model.
+If no model is specified via a `@model` directive any object can be passed into the view as it's model including the default of None.

 ### @view
 ----------------------------------